 On January 26th, Evernote released a brand new ios app…the app has been completely redesigned!

 You Can Now Change the Color & Size of Fonts

 from Right Within Evernote’s ios App!!!

 This redesign is huge and it’s really great news for the millions of mobile users out there!
-Here’s what the new app looks like in the App Store and a link to find it.
-Use the link in Safari which should give you a Google search result that you can tap on.
+The screenshot below show you what the new app looks like in the App Store and I added a link to find it there too.
+Use the link in Safari which should give you a Google search result that you can tap or click on.
 That will then open the app in the App Store.

 Using Evernote’s New App